One Appointment — Complete Information — Clear Path Forward

 Is This Covered?

-Yes — performing multiple procedures on the same date of service is standard, legitimate practice in urology and is accepted by Medicare and most commercial insurance plans.
-Each procedure is billed under its own CPT code with its own indication.
-There is no "bundling" issue because these are distinct tests with distinct clinical purposes.
+Yes — performing multiple diagnostic procedures on the same date of service is standard, legitimate practice in urology and is accepted by Medicare and most commercial insurance plans.
+Each procedure is billed separately under its own standard code, and there is no bundling issue because these are distinct tests with distinct clinical purposes.

 If you have questions about your specific plan, call our office at (801) 432-3022 and we will verify your coverage before you book.